Zoe34/time-travel/README.md

 ### Bugs
 The bugs I came across with pylint:
 1. ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml:
-Fixed by clicking on the options in QuickFixes for .gitpod.yml
+Fixed by clicking on the options in Quick Fixes for .gitpod.yml
 2. Constant name "name" doesn't conform to UPPER_CASE naming stylepylint(invalid-name):
 Fixed by changing "name" to "NAME" on line 50, 51 and within the rest of the code.
 3. Using the global statementpylint(global-statement):